AccessMap/accessmap/README.md

 have already created and persisted the database (you'll need to change this info manually in postgres or recreate the database entirely).

+2. Add input data for the subproject.
+This is set up at the 'AMDATA' directory set by the .env file in the project's directory (this can be copied from .env.sample).
+The default directory (if none is set in .env) is `/docker/$PROJECT_data/`, e.g.
+`/docker/accessmap_data/`.
+Note that the data should correspond to the `config/layers.json` file in the subproject.
+For example, the `accessmap` project expects these files to exist:

+  - `sidewalks.geojson`

+  - `crossings.geojson`

+  - `elevator_paths.geojson`

-2. Start the services: `docker-compose up`.
+3. Start the services: `docker-compose up`.
 Note: to run in production or staging mode, add docker-compose config cascading, e.g.:
 `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`

-3. Create a new analytics project.
+4. Create a new analytics project.
 Rakam uses web requests for all setup, so you can use whatever tool you prefer.
 Also, note that the analytics server is proxied by the `accessmap-webapp` project, so these commands can be carried out remotely so long as you have access to it, at `<base_url>/analytics`.
 The